Axel van Trotsenburg

-Axel van Trotsenburg (born December 6, 1958) is a dual Dutch-Austrian economist and development expert, serving as Senior Managing Director responsible for the World Bank’s Development Policy and Partnerships.
-He had several positions at the World Bank including managing director of Operations and acting CEO.

-van Trotsenburg is responsible of expanding engagement on global public goods, climate change, and debt sustainability, as well as leading the World Bank's engagement with the United Nations, G20, G7, and other international financial institutions.
+Axel van Trotsenburg (born December 6, 1958) is a dual Dutch-Austrian economist and development expert.
+He had a distinguished 37 year career at the World Bank and was the World Bank’s number two as the Senior Managing Director (SMD) responsible for Development Policy and Partnerships until the end of November 2025, where he oversaw the expansion of engagement on global public goods, climate change, and debt sustainability, and led the World Bank's engagement with the United Nations, G20, G7, and other international financial institutions. van Trotsenburg had several positions at the World Bank including managing director of Operations and acting CFO and CEO.

 Early life and education

 van Trotsenburg was born in Bussum, The Netherlands, and moved to Austria when he was 12 years old.
-He studied International Affairs at The Johns Hopkins University SAIS Europe in Bologna, Italy and Economics at the University of Graz in Austria.
-He continued his graduate studies at Carleton University, earning a master's degree in International Relations, later earning his doctorate in economics at the University of Vienna.
+He studied and graduated with an MA in Economics from the University of Graz in Austria.
+He then studied International Affairs at The Johns Hopkins University SAIS Europe in Bologna, Italy and at Carleton University, earning a master's degree in International Relations.
+He finished his academic studies with a doctorate in Economics at the University of Vienna.

 Career

-Van Trotsenburg began his career in economic research at the OECD, in Paris.
+Van Trotsenburg began his career in economic research at the OECD, in Paris, where he co-authored the book on "Developing Country Debt: The Budgetary and Transfer Problem."
 He joined the World Bank as a young professional in 1988 and was soon promoted to Country Economist for Guatemala.

-While working on Guatemala, van Trotsenburg authored the project report that supported the Guatemala Government Economic Modernization Loan Project.
-He also authored the 1991 Guatemala Country economic memorandum and as a Senior Country Economist for Côte d'Ivoire in 1993, he authored reports on recommendations for loans to Côte d'Ivoire.
+While working in Guatemala, van Trotsenburg authored the project report that supported the Guatemala Government Economic Modernization Loan Project.
+He also authored the 1991 Guatemala Country economic memorandum.
+From 1993 to 1996 he was the Senior Country Economist for Côte d'Ivoire where he worked on the CFA devaluation and the country’s economic recovery and debt work-out program.